 The Weed Wash is a technique you can use after you make your oil.
 It helps remove chlorophyll and other compounds that cause the “green” taste in your green oil.

 Do not mistake this for adding water to your oil during the extraction process.
 (If you're considering doing this, just don't.)

 I got lured into using this technique when I first started working on Wake & Bake, and made several batches adding water to my oil and dope mix.
 At first, I was like “AWESOME!
 Look at all of the black weirdness that the water is getting out of the oil.”
-The water looked like some straight-up black lagoon shit and I figured it was pulling out “impurities” and leaving the oil with better flavor.
+The water looked like a straight-up black lagoon and I figured it was pulling out “impurities” and leaving the oil with better flavor.

 On Bad Kat's Canna Pharm, she has a great article about why adding water to your oil during the extraction process is Lame with a capital L. I won't go into too much detail, because she's got it covered, but here are a few key points that may help you understand why adding water while extracting is no bueno:

 The water is not responsible for stripping the components you want: it only pulls excessive salt, chlorophyll and other inert properties into the mix, while at the same time hindering the oil and its ability to break down your cannabis glandular material.